fortwaynedsa/fortwaynedsa.org/_releases/2021-12-01-period-product-drive.md

 organization is collecting Bring UNOPENED hygiene products including pads, tampons, liners, and more to benefit FWCS students now through Dec.
 15.

-“The Fort Wayne DSA is very excited to be starting our period product drive,” says Chris Thurber, Fort Wayne DSA co-chair.
+“The Fort Wayne DSA is very excited to be starting our period product drive,” says Christopher Thurber, Fort Wayne DSA co-chair.
 “The need for menstrual products of teenage students is substantial.
 At least half of the teenage population menstruates, and we want to partner with individuals and organizations to collect products to help relieve